manojnd9/rtsp-object-detection/README.md

 Note:

 - This starts the process in the background in order to not block the api to access other endpoints.
-Therefore, to stop the background proces, the stream has to be killed.
+Therefore, to stop the background proces, the stream has to be terminated.
 - For the future, the video processing functions will be called with `threading` and `process_stop` endpoint will then be added to stop the threads without having to stop the streaming source!
 - The real-time functionality + performance of the object detection/storage is always a trade-off.
 Depending on the server ability and model efficiency, either all streamed frames can be processed or every nth frame can be processed based on the defined `sampling_rate`.
+- Once the stream is being processed, the raw streamed frames are stored under `object_detection/backend/data` with the folder structure/partitioning which is planned to suit the production cloud storage e.g. `aws/s3` buckets for optimal extraction.
+And the detection results along with metadata of streaming session are stored in postgres tables `detections` and `stream_sessions` respectively.
+- The gathered data can be viewed using `pgAdmin4`.
+Make sure to connect the db running in the docker container as server in `pgAdmin`.

+### Health Check

 `GET /health` to check the health of the api endpoint.

+### Get Metadata of Latest Streaming Sessions

 `GET /session_data/sessions` to get the latest 10 streaming session metadata.

-These endpoints can be extended to `download` the `detection` results along with saved `frames` as `.zip` file for further use or training of another model.
+The endpoints can be extended to `download` the `detection` results along with saved `frames` as `.zip` file for further use or training of another model.

 ## 5.2 CLI: Run main.py in the Terminal